 Buyers Guide – How to Pick the Best Coffee Beans for Cold Brew

 We know that trying to work out what the best coffee beans for cold brew is can be a daunting journey, so we’ve included an in-depth buyers guide that will highlight some of the most important things to keep in mind when selecting the coffee that is right for you.

 When considering what cold brew coffee to buy, it’s important to think about the brewing process.
 With cold brew, it’s not quite as simple and fast as with hot coffee.
-It’s not as simple as throwing a pod in and brewing – cold brew takes time.
+You can’t just throw a pod in and start brewing – cold brew takes time.

-Cold brew is all about leaving your coffee in cold or room temperature water for a long period of time, allowing it to brew slowly and unlock all of its gorgeous flavors.
+Cold brew is all about leaving your coffee in cold or room temperature water for a long period of time, allowing it to brew slowly and unlock all of its gorgeous flavors and immense health benefits.

 For example, if you’re planning on cold brewing coffee in a mason jar – as is often the best method – then you should consider this when buying your cold brew coffee.
 Try to find a blend that is made specifically for mason jars, and has been optimized and worked on for years to make sure you get the best flavor possible.

 Then again, you may not want to take part in the brewing process at all.
 In this case, there are several pre-brewed versions of cold brew that you can find with long-life options.